SebastienRietteMTO/pppy/doc_sphinx/source/introduction.rst

 How can I use it?
 -----------------
 The tool comes with some examples (their description can be found :ref:`here <examples>`).
-These examples contain instructions for compilation and can be use directly.
+These examples contain instructions for compilation and can be used directly.
 And you can extend the tool with other parameterizations (see the :ref:`overview <overview>` to begin).